-Ah, retirement.
+Ah, retirement, better yet retirement abroad.
 The period of life where you have hit the prime age to leave the workforce behind permanently.
 Many people across the globe are currently daydreaming about that new phase in life that leaves many wondering: Where should I retire?
 Am I ready to retire abroad?

 It may surprise you that nearly half a million retired Americans are enjoying their new-found-freedom in a country other than the US right now.
 With more time than ever to jump headfirst into a new culture, language, and life of travel, why not retire abroad?

 As professionals in expat taxes, we’re sharing six countries that we think are promising for retirees in terms of tax treaties, ease of visa acquisition & affordable housing.
 These 6 are by no mean the limit!
 Already abroad?
 Stay in good standing with the IRS and File your tax return annually!